Psyhe/ElevatorProject/README.md

 1. The first command must be "SET <number of elevators> <number of floors>".
 2. Other available commands are:
-a) "PICKUP <number of floor> <number>": If the number is negative, it means we want to go downwards; otherwise, it indicates going upwards.
+a) "PICKUP <floor's number> <flag (int)>": If the flag is negative, it means we want to go downwards; otherwise, it indicates going upwards.
 This command triggers the pickup function.
-b) "UPDATE <ID> <number of current floor> <number of destination floor>": This command triggers the update function.
+b) "UPDATE <ID> <number of current floor> <number of destination floor>": This command triggers the update function, it adds a request to get to a certain floor and is pressed while elevator with id = ID is on <number of current floor>'th floor.
 c) "STATUS": This command triggers the status function and displays a collection of triples: <ID, current floor number, desired floor number>.
 d) "STEP": This command triggers the step function, causing each elevator to change its floor by one.
 If an incorrect command is entered, it will be ignored, and the message "Invalid command" will be displayed.
 The user can continue entering commands.